oscar-marroquin/google-cloud-vpc-workshop/README.md

 - [ ] \(Optional) network_address_space - If you want, you can change the network address space.
 - [ ] \(Optional) subnet_count - As well, you can create more than the default subnets that this template creates.

-:warning :warning :warning Remember, I encourage to you don't use an **auth_file** because this can be insecure, instead my recommendation is use the Google Cloud SDK and a default login profile.
+:warning: :warning: :warning: Remember, I encourage to you don't use an **auth_file** because this can be insecure, instead my recommendation is use the Google Cloud SDK and a default login profile.

 ## Google Cloud Login Profile